 Hi, friends!
 I’m finally here to share the review of the faux fiddle leaf fig tree that I purchased a few weeks ago!
 HERE is the one that I purchased.
 The tree came in a long narrow box and all of the leaves were straight up and flattened.
 But, with a little shaping of the leaves and branches, it ended up looking like this.

 This post contains affiliate links for your convenience.
-Please see my full disclosure at the bottom of this page.
+Please see my full disclosure HERE.